Security Updates & Resources for Community Organizations and Synagagues

 - Establish or renew contact with your local law enforcement.
 Ensure they are familiar with your facility, current security concerns and are aware of any services or special events.

-- Train your staff and congregation: Ensure all individuals, particularly greeters, ushers and other staff, are trained to observe & report suspicious activity and are familiar with emergency procedures (i.e. evacuations).Obtain security training for your congregation through your local law enforcement partners, and/or Mark Jardina, your Regional Security Advisor.
+- Train your staff and congregation: Ensure all individuals, particularly greeters, ushers and other staff, are trained to observe & report suspicious activity and are familiar with emergency procedures (i.e. evacuations).Obtain security training for your congregation through your local law enforcement partners, and/or Robert Graves, your Regional Security Advisor.
 Training saves lives.

 - Report all suspicious activity, threatening messages, and observed risks to law enforcement.